Showing Collections: 661 - 680 of 1128

 Paul A. McNally, SJ Papers

 The Paul A. McNally, SJ Papers contain various writings--such as retreat notes, sermons, and addresses--as well as correspondence, certificates/authorizations, mass intentions, passports, and several photographs.
-Also within the collection are two late ninteenth-century artifacts--a chain cilice and a rope discipline (or scourge).
+Also within the collection are two late nineteenth-century artifacts--a chain cilice and a rope discipline (or scourge).

 George McNamara Papers